apexskier/dotfiles/README.md

 For the real readme, check out [@holman's dotfiles](https://github.com/holman/dotfiles).

+This was original forked from his repository, but due to some limitations of forked repositories on github I've unforked.

-I'm using his system to organize and propagate my configurations across machines.
+I'm using a variation of his system to organize and propagate my configurations across machines.
 The actual contents were inspired from a multitude of sources.

 ## topical